 High quality for a low cost.
 The smaller size makes it simple to store.
-Great to camp with.
+Comes with 2 bowl handles and durable wheels that make it great for camping.
 Easy to assemble and clean.

 Too small for most families.
 Some units ship with missing parts, most noticeably screws.

-Kettle is so deep, you’ll have a hard time trying to sear meat.
-Number of features make assembly difficult.
+Kettle is deep; you might have a hard time trying to sear meat.
+Number of features makes assembly difficult.